daw42/glslcookbook/README.md

 -------------
 To use these examples, you'll need the following:

 * The [GLM Mathematics Library][GLM] version 0.9.6 or later.
+Note that versions prior to 0.9.6 will not work properly because of a switch from degrees to radians.
+GLM 0.9.5 will work, but you'll need to add `#define GLM_FORCE_RADIANS` prior to including the glm header files.
 * The [GLFW][] library version 3.0 or later.

 Compiling the examples
 ----------------------
 All recipes have been tested on Linux and Windows (MinGW).
 Your help with other platforms is welcome!
 Fork
 [this project][ghcookbook] on github.

 1. Install [GLFW][] by following the instructions on their [web site][GLFW].